Leah Grießer: 2018

-Grisser spent the beginning of 2018 traveling around Australia.
+Grießer spent the beginning of 2018 traveling around Australia.
 In June she competed at the German Euro Trials where she placed fifth in the all-around.
 She was named to the team alongside Kim Bui, Sarah Voss, Pauline Schäfer, and Emma Höfele.
 The following month Grisser competed at the Sainté Gym Cup where she placed eighth in the all-around.
 Additionally Germany placed second behind France in the team competition.

 At the European Championships Grießer was the third reserve for the floor exercise final.
 The German team did not qualify to the team final after Grießer and Voss fell numerous times off of the balance beam.

 In September Grießer competed at the German World Trials where she finished fourth in the all-around.
 Later that month she competed at the German National Championships and finished seventh in the all-around, fourth on balance beam, and first on floor exercise.
 Grießer was later selected to represent Germany at the 2018 World Championships alongside Elisabeth Seitz, Bui, Scheder, and Voss.
 Grießer competed at a friendly competition in Rüsselsheim where she helped Germany finish first and individually she finished third in the all-around behind compatriot Kim Bui and Martina Basile of Italy.
 At the World Championships Grießer helped Germany finish in eighth place.
 Grießer ended the season competing at the Cottbus World Cup where she finished eighth on floor exercise.